jenkinsci/credentials-binding-plugin/README.md

 #### Note

 You should use a single quote (') instead of a double quote (") whenever you can.
-This is particularly important in Pipelines where a statement may be interpreted by both the Pipeline engine and an external interpreter, such as a Unix shell or Windows Command or Powershell.
+This is particularly important in Pipelines where a statement may be interpreted by both the Pipeline engine and an external interpreter, such as a Unix shell (`sh`) or Windows Command (`bat`) or Powershell (`ps`).
 This reduces complications with password masking and command processing.
 The first step in the above example properly demonstrates this.
 The next two steps use the basic Pipeline "echo" step.